AccurateRTL/leningradio/README.md

 # Configurable input/output subsystem "Leningrad" [EN]

-The Leningrad I/O subsystem is designed to complement system-on-chip systems with peripheral devices.
+The Leningrad I/O subsystem is designed to complement system-on-chip with peripheral devices.

 ## Features